 I have noticed the plethora of biblical qualities in ANR women: they tend to be traditional, very comfortable with their femininity, homemakers, very family-oriented, warm, dearly love their husbands and include them in everything, generous, humble, honest, simple, self-giving (not takers), down to earth, nurturers, comforters, caring, sweet, positive-minded, voluntarily submissive, sexual, bold, and the list goes on.
 In short, I’m convinced that godly women who love ABF are extraordinarily well-rounded and make the best wives, bar none.
 They exude much inner and outer beauty.
 They’re the truly beautiful women of old that our society wants us to forget.

-Speaking of being comfortable with their femininity, I came across two ANR bloggers that although well-endowed, hate wearing bras and only wear them when in public.
+Speaking of being comfortable with their femininity, I came across two ANR bloggers who although well-endowed, hate wearing bras and only wear them in public.
 I pondered that for a little while and eventually came to the conclusion that it’s a praiseworthy lifestyle choice.
 I’ve also noticed that some ANR women include their men even in areas that most people deem off-limits to husbands, such as assisting with childbirth.
-These women realize that the majority of men aren’t jerks and reject our culture’s insistence that all men are insensitive perverts.
+These women realize that most men are reasonable and also need some TLC, and reject our culture’s insistence that all men should be treated harshly.

 Simply knowing she’s providing her husband something good, knowing she has a man who looks forward to literally and figuratively drawing the sweetness out of her, boosts a woman’s self-image in a very meaningful, non-superficial way.

 Also, ANR wives preach the gospel without words.
 Breastfeeding isn’t always smooth sailing, but as Christ “took one” for His spouse on the cross, they also make sacrifices for the good of their marriage.